Glossary

 A translation of a document written in a language other than English, into English.

-All documents provided with residence applications must be translated into English.
+All documents provided with residence applications and visitor visa applications must be translated into English.

 Entertainment industry worker